ACANETS/iot-labs/lab3/README.md

 2. Plug 74AHCT125 pins into your breadboard.

-3. Identify the GPIO pins (10 and 11) of Pi Zero W with the following diagram.
+3. Identify the GPIO pins (12 and 14) of Pi Zero W with the following diagram.
+We will use GPIO 12 (the MOSI of SPI bus) to control the DAT pin of DotStar, and GPIO 14 (SCLK of SPI) to control the CLK pin of DatStar.

 ![PZW Pinouts (pc:pi4y.com)](http://pi4j.com/images/j8header-zero.png)